primiano/perfetto-docs/docs/analysis/trace-processor.md

 Currently, alerts are not implemented in the trace processor but the API to create derived events was designed with them in mind.
 We plan on adding another column `alert_type` (name to be finalized) to the annotations table which can have the value `warning`, `error` or `null`.
 Depending on this value, the Perfetto UI will flag these events to the user.

 NOTE: we do not plan on supporting case where alerts need to be added to existing events.
 Instead, new events should be created using annotations and alerts added on these instead; this is because the trace processor storage is append-only.

+## Appendix: table inheritance rules

+Concretely, inheritance between tables works like so:

+* Every row in a table has an `id` which is unique for a hierarchy of tables.
+  * For example, every `track` will have an `id` which is unique among all tracks (regardless of the type of track)
+* If a table C inherits from P, each row in C will also be in P _with the same id_
+  * This allows for ids to act as "pointers" to rows; lookups by id can be performed on any table which has that row
+  * For example, every `process_counter_track` row will have a matching row in `counter_track` which will itself have matching rows in `track`
+* If a table C with columns `A` and `B` inherits from P with column `A`, `A` will have the same data in both C and P
+  * For example, suppose
+    *  `process_counter_track` has columns `name`, `unit` and `upid`
+    *  `counter_track` has `name` and `unit`
+    *  `track` has `name`
+  * Every row in `process_counter_track` will have the same `name`  for the row with the same id in  `track` and `counter_track`
+  * Similarily, every row in `process_counter_track` will have both the same `name ` and `unit` for the row with the same id in `counter_track`
+* Every row in a table has a `type` column.
+This specifies the _most specific_ table this row belongs to.
+  * This allows _dynamic casting_ of a row to its most specific type
+  * For example, for if a row in the `track` is actually a `process_counter_track`, it's type column will be `process_counter_track`

+The above rules are best summarised in this diagram.

+TODO: add a diagram with the columns in SQL hierarchy

+NOTE: To ensure that inheritance is performance efficient, the trace processor does not actually duplicate rows behind the scenes.
+Instead, it stores data in each row only once in large arrays and uses efficient data structures (e.g. bitvectors) to index into the arrays.